- What is a birth registration?

 *Up to four parents can be recognized as the parents of a child without a court order.

 By using the Newborn Registration Service, eligible parents can register a birth online and also apply for a birth certificate and Social Insurance Number and sign up for Canada child benefits and request an Education Savings Referral.
-All parents who will be named on the birth registration must be present at the computer while the form is completed to provide consent and certification.
-Carefully review information about who is eligible to register a birth and who can be named on the birth registration before you begin.
+All parents to be listed on the birth registration must be present to provide consent and certification.
+Carefully review information about who is eligible to register a birth and who can be listed on the birth registration before you begin.

 In some cases, additional information and documents need to be completed and mailed to the Office of the Registrar General immediately after submission of the online birth registration.
 (For example, if the child will be given a Single Name in accordance with the child’s or a parent’s traditional culture, a